-In addition to our 50-plus members, the NetHope community includes over 60 committed technology and funding partners who help us apply the power of technology to the problems of humanity.
+In addition to our nearly 60 members, the NetHope community includes over 60 committed technology and funding partners who help us apply the power of technology to the problems of humanity.
 Since NetHope was founded in 2001, it has thrived because of the sustained support of partners like Cisco, Microsoft, Facebook, Google, The Patterson Foundation, UNHCR, USAID, and Visa.

 Our partners contribute their expertise, funding, equipment, and services, and occasionally even volunteers in the field.
 Others support us as sponsors of the NetHope Global Summit or offer products we can use from headquarters to the field.
 Here’s a complete list:

-Accenture Development Partners (ADP), Aeris, Amazon Web Services, Amplify4Good, Appirio, Baker McKenzie, Box, CDW, Cisco, DanofficeIT, DocuSign, EMC, Equinix, ESRI, Eutelsat, Facebook, Fidelity, Google, Hughes Network Systems, Inmarsat, Intelsat, IPA, ITC Global, Johns Hopkins University, Juniper Networks, Marlink, MasterCard, Microsoft, O3b Networks, Okta, Open Systems, Planson, PwC, SAP, Salesforce, Speedcast, Splunk, Tableau, Tagboard, The Patterson Foundation, The Paul G. Allen Family Foundation, Thuraya, Twilio, UltiSat, UNIT4, UNHCR, USAID, Visa, Vodafone, WE
+Accenture Development Partners (ADP), Aeris, Amazon Web Services, Amplify4Good, Appirio, Baker McKenzie, Box, CDW, Cisco, DanofficeIT, DocuSign, EMC, Equinix, ESRI, Eutelsat, Facebook, Fidelity, GTT, Google, Hughes Network Systems, Inmarsat, Intelsat, IPA, ITC Global, Johns Hopkins University, Juniper Networks, Marlink, MasterCard, Microsoft, O3b Networks, Okta, Open Systems, Planson, PwC, SAP, Salesforce, Speedcast, Splunk, Tableau, Tagboard, The Patterson Foundation, Paul G. Allen Philanthropies, Thuraya, Twilio, UltiSat, UNIT4, UNHCR, USAID, Visa, Vodafone, WE